 Aluminum foil balls

 Wad up a piece of aluminum foil and watch kitty have fun as she bats it all over the house.
-Make balls in various sizes to keep things interesting for kitty.
+Make balls in various sizes to keep things interesting for your kitty.
 The combination of shiny appearance and crinkly noise make these balls irresistible for most cats.

 Paper shopping bags

 Grocery bags or other paper shopping bags make wonderful cat toys.
 Be sure to cut off the handles so kitty can’t get her neck caught, and watch her dash in and out of the bag or use it as a safe hideaway.
 Never give plastic shopping bags to your cats; these bags can wrap themselves around your cat’s neck during play and present a choking hazard.

 Boxes seem to hold an irresistible fascination for cats.
 And size doesn’t seem to matter: some cats will fit themselves into boxes that seem way too small for them.
 Keep an assortment of different sized boxes out for your cat to enjoy.
 Rotate them occasionally to keep things interesting for your kitty.

 Keep your cat healthy and entertained by providing new toys that don’t cost a fortune.
 If you view your home objects through the eyes of a cat, you may be surprised at what you can come up with.